Jamie0118/realtek-rtl88xxau-AutomaticInstall/README.md

 Make sure to confirm your adapter is using one of the supported chipsets before running the script.

-## Features

-- Checks for root privileges before execution.
-- Detects the Linux distribution and adjusts commands accordingly (`apt-get` or `dnf`).
-- Updates and installs necessary kernel headers.
-- Removes any existing driver installations.
-- Installs Realtek RTL88xxAU drivers via:
-  - **Package Manager**: For distributions offering the driver as a package.
-  - **Source Code**: Builds and installs the driver from the Aircrack-ng repository.
-- Optionally reboots the system after installation.

 ## Requirements

 - A Linux distribution based on **Debian/Ubuntu** or **RedHat/Fedora**.
 - Package manager support for `apt-get` or `dnf`.
-- Git installed for source installation.

 ## Installation